NixLine-org/nixline-baseline/README.md

 ## Importance of the Baseline

-This repository serves as the **official baseline** for NixLine.
+This repository serves as the **official baseline** for Lineage.
 It defines how organizational workflows interpret and apply shared policy, serving as the root of consistency and traceability for all consumer repositories.

-When another organization forks NixLine, this repository is where they establish **their own governance baseline** - defining what policies, governance and automation rules will apply across their environment.
+When another organization forks Lineage, this repository is where they establish **their own governance baseline** - defining what policies, governance and automation rules will apply across their environment.
-By maintaining and versioning this baseline, each organization can evolve its own standards while still inheriting the reproducible and declarative structure that NixLine provides.
+By maintaining and versioning this baseline, each organization can evolve its own standards while still inheriting the reproducible and declarative structure that Lineage provides.